jocelynmutso/documentation-test/src/markdown/000_basic_operations/004_input_types.md

 When you design a form, you decide what type of information to collect, from names to birthdates to decimal values.
 This is where input/response types come in.
 As you build your form and create your questions, you specify, using types, what kind of data you are collecting and accordingly, the form of that data that will be returned by Dialob.

 As an example, if a question requires that a user enter a first name, the type capable of capturing and returning text is called a "string".
-To collect decimal values, you will use the corresponding `decimal` type.
+To collect decimal values, you will use the corresponding "decimal" type.

 ---